 The Administrative Assistant prepares checks when invoices are received.
 The Executive Directors is required to approve each check prior to signing.
 Administrative Assistant does not have signing authority.
+However, the administrative assistant can add and modify verndor files.

 d.
 Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.